 Along the Pacific Coast, chickpea production peaked in the early 1960s because of exports to Cuba, Murray says.
 But the U.S. economic embargo of Cuba killed that trade.
 By the late 1970s, only a few hundred acres of chickpeas remained along the coast.

 As more Americans ate chickpeas in the 1980s, imports from Mexico and Turkey rose, Murray adds.
 That piqued the interest of California farmers.

 The 1990s were chickpeas' heyday in the central San Joaquin Valley.
 For example, crop reports show that Fresno County had 21,000 acres of garbanzos grown for the dried market in 1995, with a value of $13.7 million.

 The growth of the garbanzo-bean farming in the Valley turned it into "the heart of garbanzo area," Temple says.

 By 2006, Fresno County had only 3,000 acres of chickpeas grown for the dried market, with a value of $2.4 million.
 (Fresno County crop report statistics for fresh chickpeas are not available.)

 The local drop is partially because of water conservation on the west side.
-About a third of the land in the 600,000-acre Westlands Water District, which includes prime farmland for garbanzos, is not
+About a third of the land in the 600,000-acre Westlands Water District, which includes prime farmland for garbanzos, is not in production.

 While chickpea acreage has dropped in the Valley, it has grown in areas such as Colusa, Yolo and Sutter counties, Temple says.

 Also, record prices for crops such as corn and wheat prompted farmers to abandon garbanzos this year.
 "Wheat is a very easy crop to grow," Perkins says.
-"With garbs, you have to weed, fertilize and
+"With garbs, you have to weed, fertilize and nurture them."